koad/documentation/src/blockchain/what-is-supply.md

 # What is supply?

+!!! note "TL;DR"
+	Supply is just how many coins exist - like Bitcoin having only 21 million coins that will ever be made.
+Circulating supply is coins available now, total supply is the maximum possible, and locked supply is coins held by the team that can't be traded yet.

+---

 In finance and economics, supply refers to the total amount of a particular good or service that is available in the market.
 It refers to the quantity of a product that producers are willing to sell at a certain price over a certain period of time.
 The supply of a product can be influenced by various factors such as production costs, technological advancements, availability of raw materials, and government policies.
 The relationship between supply and demand determines the price of a product in a free market economy.
 When the supply of a product increases relative to demand, the price tends to decrease, and vice versa.

 ## How is the supply of cryptocurrency determined?